Data-Driven Stabilizing and Robust Control of Discrete-Time Linear Systems with Error in Variables: Continuity of Multipliers

 \section{Continuity of Multipliers}

 This appendix proves that the multiplier functions $(\zeta^\pm(A,B), \mu(A,B))$ from program \eqref{eq:altern_feas} (when feasible) may be chosen to be continuous for any \ac{PD} function $q(A,B)$ over $\pc$ (Theorem \ref{thm:dual_continuous}).
 This proof will establish that a set-valued map based on a variant of the feasible set of \eqref{eq:altern_feas} is lower semicontinuous, and will then apply Michael's theorem to certify continuous selections.
+The approach taken in this proof is similar to establishing lower semi-continuity of $\rho$-indexed sets from \cite{denel1979extensions}, but our problem has perturbations in the left-hand side multiplying the equality-multipliers $\mu$.

 Let $q(A, B): \pc \rightarrow \psd_{++}^s$ be a function that is \ac{PD} over the consistency set of plants $\pc$ with a certificate of nonnegativity $(\zeta^\pm(A,B), \mu(A,B))$ by program \eqref{eq:altern_feas}.
 We note that $\pc$ is compact by Assumption \ref{assum:compact} and that the mapping from $\pc$ to the constraints in \eqref{eq:altern_feas} are affine (Lipschitz) in $(A, B)$ over the compact $\pc$.